Forastierii/rpg/README.md

-# rpg
+# Completely Generic RPG Adventure
+Greetings adventurer!

-Developing a text-based rpg for Python, integrating with a SQL database.
+This is a develoment of a text-based rpg for Python.
+In order to save states, stats, equipments and so on, there will be integration with a SQL database.